-Exercising dogs outdoors can cause nuisances and create conflict between other users of recreational places and vice-versa.
-There is on-going community interest in the provision of dedicated exercise areas for dogs in the form of 'dog parks' and there are increasing pressures to reduce or limit more traditional off lead areas in recreational spaces that have been improved including through the installation of synthetic surfaces over the years.
-The conflict between the use of these spaces for organised sport, and off lead exercise for dogs both through damage to surfaces and uncollected dog faeces does arise.
-In light of this and where Council may undertake significant improvement to reserves, it would be appropriate to consider the appropriateness of these areas being shared spaces for dogs and specialised recreational pursuits.
+Exercising dogs outdoors can cause a nuisance and create conflict between other users of recreational places and vice-versa.
+There is ongoing community interest in the provision of dedicated exercise areas for dogs in the form of 'dog parks', and there are increasing pressures to reduce or limit more traditional off-lead areas in recreational spaces that have been improved including through the installation of synthetic surfaces over the years.
+The conflict between the use of these spaces for organised sport, and off-lead exercise for dogs both through damage to surfaces and uncollected dog faeces does arise.
+In light of this and where Council may undertake significant improvement to reserves, it would be appropriate to consider whether these areas should be shared spaces for dogs and specialised recreational pursuits.

-Work exploring the feasibility of fenced off-leash areas is currently underway and will be the subject of Council decisions during the early stages of the roll out of this plan.
+Work exploring the feasibility of fenced off-leash areas is underway and will be the subject of Council decisions during the early stages of the roll-out of this plan.
 Nonetheless this work highlights that the creation, implementation and ongoing management of these areas is a relatively new field that is both complex and potentially contentious.
-As the designation of Councils dog off lead areas occurred many years ago, as decisions are made with regard to dog parks, it would be appropriate to review to review all off and on-leash areas, and determine if they are still appropriate, whether there are new opportunities or whether changes to the designation may need to be made.
+As the designation of Council's dog off-lead areas occurred many years ago, as decisions are made with regard to dog parks, it would be appropriate to review all off and on-leash areas, and determine if they are still appropriate, whether there are new opportunities or whether changes to the designation may need to be made.